Arranging an Appearance

 For grades 3-5, my talk focuses on my recent middle-grade books (The Stone Girl's Story, Journey Across the Hidden Islands,

 and The Girl Who Could Not Dream).
 For grades 6-8, I discuss a mix of my MG and YA titles.
-For grades 9-12, I center my presentation on my teen and YA-crossover novels (The Queens of Renthia
+For grades 9-12, I center my presentation on my teen and YA-crossover novels (The Deepest Blue, The Queens of Renthia

 series, Drink Slay Love, Fire and Heist, etc.).